scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

 # Explicit term inference with Scala 3

-One of the most striking changes for developers adopting Scala 3 is the introduction of new syntaxes to replace the implicit mechanism used in previous Scala versions.
+One of the most striking changes for developers adopting Scala 3 is the introduction of a new syntax to replace the implicit mechanism used in previous Scala versions.

 The motivation behind the new syntax is that the same `implicit` keyword was used for different purposes and patterns and thus it became a way to express *how* to implement patterns.
-This means that when encountering this ambiguous incantation, users need to decipher what the intent of the developer was: is this a conversion ?
-Does this avoid parameter repetition ?
+This means that when encountering this ambiguous incantation, users need to decipher what the intent of the developer was: is this a conversion?
+Does this avoid parameter repetition?
-Is this an extension of a type ?
-Is this a typeclass ?
-How do I import this ?
+Is this an extension of a type?
+Is this a typeclass?
+How do I import this?

 Seeing how pervasive implicits became in libraries and projects, Scala 3 aims at reducing confusion and cognitive load by using new keywords that convey the intent of the developer.

-This post briefly introduces the new syntaxes and semantics available to Scala 3 programmers by analysing the most common use cases and patterns: extension methods, implicit parameters, implicit conversions and typeclasses.
+This post briefly introduces the new syntax and semantics available to Scala 3 programmers by analysing the most common use cases and patterns: extension methods, implicit parameters, implicit conversions and typeclasses.

 ## Compatibility disclaimer